Open Banking regulations

 Our security protocols and techniques

-Moneyhub is a registered account information service provider.
-This means that we are regulated by the Financial Conduct Authority and have the permission to provide account information services in the UK.
+Moneyhub is a registered Payment Initiation Service Provider.
+This means that we are regulated by the Financial Conduct Authority and have the permission to provide account information services and payment initiation services in the UK.

 This status means that banks and other financial institutions that provide payment accounts must allow their users to access their accounts via Moneyhub.